 Use an extra large round brush on long side parted bangs to give it a little extra height.
 Spray some Oribe dry texture spray on the roots of your bangs first and then blow dry it in to give a little extra hold.

 Undoing a hot roller set on a cropped 'do will give it a very retro feel.
 To cheat the roller set, use a 1.5" - 2" barrel on your side bangs (curling in toward the face) and on your ends in alternate directions.
 No matter the method, always brush through your curls to soften the finish.

-Some partings are more stubborn than others and it can feel impossible to even attempt switching up your part.
+Sometimes it can feel impossible to even attempt switching up your part.
 Instead of fighting against it, work with it.
 Cutting curtain bangs on both sides of your side part leaves room for a lot of styling versatility, including but not limited to a good side-sweep.

 A short micro bang can still be cut long enough to sweep them to the side for a classic Audrey Hepburn-esque look.

 Add a little extra hair from behind the bangs for a heavier, cascading effect.
 Keep the section together by getting those ends through a single sweep of your favorite curling iron and you'll be sporting this J.Lo side-sweep in no time.

 A little bit of water and shine spray, when mixed together, can give your pixie and side-swept bangs a very fashion-forward, piece-y texture.
 This ultra-fine mist water bottle is great for easy, even distribution throughout the hair.

 If you wear your hair naturally, ask your stylist to cut your bangs first and allow them to air dry while you carry on with the rest of your hair cut and treatment.
 Cutting your hair in the state its normally worn in will help prevent that from happening.